 If you do a quick image search of “China”, you’ll come up with some pretty spectacular photos of the Great Wall, dreamy pagodas, pretty gardens and some idyllic mountain ranges … and a few shots of these out-of-this-world water towns.
 Here are a few of our favorites to visit!

 When I was living in China as a volunteer, I was determined to experience all of China — from the rambling mountains to the historic cities, I made a massive list of all the places I wanted to go.
-Luckily, I was living close to Shanghai which meant I could experience that city and these watertowns on the weekend.
+Luckily, I was living in China for the whole semester, which meant I could experience that city and these water towns on the weekend.

-I was only teaching English part time which meant plenty of time to explore (Pst: get more info about volunteering in China here ... it's the best way to experience this country if you ask me!).
-Good luck choosing your favorites — in each watertown, you’ll see ancient villages, tiled roofs and hanging red lanterns over canals.
+I was only teaching English part time which meant plenty of time to explore (living in China is the way to go, by the way.
+It's the best way to experience this country if you ask me!).
+Because I was living there for the entire semester, I got to visit more than a few of these picturesque water towns right by Shanghai.
+In each, you’ll see ancient villages, tiled roofs and hanging red lanterns over canals.
 Hire a boat to take you down the middle of the rivers, or walk the streets and see them from above.
 Here's list of my top ones to see:

 Tongli Water Town

-This hidden gem is only a 30 minute drive from Suzhou (which you can easily reach from Shanghai by train).
+This hidden gem is only a 30 minutes away from Suzhou (which you can easily reach from Shanghai by train).
 There are tons of little canals to check out— Tongli is actually tiny islets connected by bridges, so you’ll see canals all over.
 Oh, and 5 lakes surround the whole ancient town.

 We talk more about Suzhou below but here's a bit of a preview: this is the watertown with the most to do.
 I suggest making your stay in Suzhou, then experiencing Tongli on a day trip.